 7. Create Silhouettes

-Golden hour is also the perfect time for capturing silhouettes where the subject appears as a dark shape or outline against the bright background of the sky.
+Golden hour is also the perfect time for silhouette photography (where the subject appears as a dark shape or outline against the bright background of the sky).
 To get the best silhouette shots you need to ignore most of the advice I have given in the previous tips!